Articles: Homeschool Stories and Discussion

 How Long Were Respondents Homeschooled?

 The authors divide the respondents into short-term (1-2 years), medium-term (3-7 years), and long-term (8-13 years) homeschoolers.
 Overall, about 36%, 27%, and 36% of participants fell in each group.
-The most common number of years spent homeschooled was 1 (20%) with an additional 16% percent of respondents spending 2 years homeschooled.
-The next most common time was 13 years (17%), and in total K-12 homeschoolers were a minority representing less than 1/5 of the homeschool population.
-Homeschooling temporarily or making it a long-term commitment seemed to both a bit more common for students than splitting their education more evenly between homeschooling and traditional schooling.
+The most common number of years spent homeschooled was only 1 year (20% of respondents) with an additional 16% percent of respondents spending 2 years homeschooled.
+The next most common time was 13 years (17%), so in total K-12 homeschoolers were a minority representing less than 1/5 of the homeschool population.
+Homeschooling temporarily or making it a long-term commitment seemed to both be a bit more common for students than splitting their education evenly between homeschooling and traditional schooling.

 Is There a Higher Education Gap?

 The study cannot prove that homeschooling causes these outcomes.
-However, homeschooling for three or more years is clearly at least correlated with lower pursuit of higher education.
+However, homeschooling for three or more years was at least correlated with lower pursuit of higher education among those surveyed.

 Do Homeschoolers Earn Less?

-Unfortunately, the answer is yes, they tend to earn less.
+According to this study, they do tend to earn less.

 52% of non-homeschooled respondents reported a household income above the U.S. median.
 Only 41% of short-term, 33% of medium-term, and 35% of long-term homeschoolers could say the same.
 Unemployment was also worse for homeschoolers, especially the medium-term ones who reported an unemployment rate of 33% compared to 19% for non-homeschoolers.

 Why does this gap exist?
-According to Cheng and Watson it may be partly due to homeschoolers’ attitudes towards life:
+Cheng and Watson speculate that it may be partly due to homeschoolers’ attitudes towards life:

 “…long-term homeschoolers may value other things in life more than money, which might partially explain their lower educational attainment and income levels.
 However, long-term homeschoolers also placed more value on hard work, which might be a partial explanation for why their likelihood of employment was similar to that of more highly educated short-term homeschoolers.”